MU-Software/frost/README.md

 Key                    | Required | Explain
 | :----:               |  :----:  | :----
-`SERVER_IS_ON_PROXY`   |   | When this variable is set, then frost enables ***Werkzeug's X-Forwarded-For Proxy Fix*** so that Flask can get correct address of request when application is behind a reverse proxy.<br>MUST ENABLE THIS ONLY IF THIS APPLICATION IS BEHIND A REVERSE PROXY! (security issues)
 `PROJECT_NAME`         | O | This will be shown on automatically created documents or some server-rendered pages.
 `BACKEND_NAME`         |   | Set `Server` field on response header. `Backend Core` is default `SERVER_NAME`          | O | Same as Flask's `SERVER_NAME`.
 Set domain name here.